OvertureMaps/data/README.md

 2. The `bbox` column is a `struct` with the following attributes:
    `minX`, `maxX`, `minY`, `maxY`.
 This column allows you to craft more efficient spatial queries when running SQL against the cloud.
-3. The `geometry` column is encoded as WKB.
+3. The `geometry` column is encoded as GeoParquet.

 ## Accessing Overture Maps Data
 You can access Overture Parquet data files directly from the cloud, or copy them